anderssv/puppet-docker/README.md

 When you run the script the second time, the container will be re-used so only changes in the Puppet scripts should be applied.

+# How?
+This setup does a few things:
+- Install necessary packages for puppet and ssh
+- Compile an updated image as a one off to save time later
+- Launch a SSH daemon to enable running puppet and debugging
+- Run Puppet scripts automatically

+Docker containers are low overhead and fast to start up, so the real delay you experience comes from what the puppet scripts does.
+You only reset (see below) once in a while if there are new versions to Puppet etc.

 # Forcing a reset
 To make sure you start a new machine from scratch and apply all the changes you will have to kill the running container in docker.
 Find and kill like this: